 Islam has been also a nonesuch example of liberality and solidarity.
 Muslim individual must take interests in the social affairs and benefits and must look kindly at the miserable.

-The Prophet (S) said: “He that begins a day without taking an interest in the affairs of the Muslims is not one of them4.”
+The Prophet (s) said: "He that begins a day without taking an interest in the affairs of the Muslims is not one of them."
+539

-“The creatures are subjects of Allah; therefore, the most favorable in the sight of Allah are those who best benefit His subjects and please His household5.”
+"The creatures are subjects of Allah; therefore, the most favorable in the sight of Allah are those who best benefit His subjects and please His household."
+540

 Rights of the Islamic Society